Maricopa County, Arizona

-Maricopa County (/ˌmærɪˈkoʊpə/) is a county in the south-central part of the U.S. state of Arizona.
+Maricopa County (/ˌmærɪˈkoʊpə, ˌmɛərə-/ MA-rih-KOH-pə-,_-MAIR-ə--) is a county in the south-central part of the U.S. state of Arizona.
 As of the 2020 census the population was 4,420,568, or about 62% of the state's total, making it the fourth-most populous county in the United States and the most populous county in Arizona, and making Arizona one of the nation's most centralized states.
 The county seat is Phoenix, the state capital and fifth-most populous city in the United States.

 Maricopa County is the central county of the Phoenix–Mesa–Chandler Metropolitan Statistical Area.
 The Office of Management and Budget renamed the metropolitan area in September 2018.
 Previously, it was the Phoenix–Mesa–Glendale metropolitan area, and in 2000, that was changed to Phoenix–Mesa–Scottsdale.

 Maricopa County was named after the Maricopa people.
 Five Indian reservations are located in the county.
 The largest are the Salt River Pima–Maricopa Indian Community (east of Scottsdale) and the Gila River Indian Community (south of Chandler).